 Many people believe that the trash they throw away will be dealt with domestically; however, that is not always the case.
-With global plastic waste reaching 8.3 metric tons annually, many wealthy countries have become overwhelmed by the amount of plastic waste that they have accumulated (Park, 2018).
+With global plastic waste reaching 8.3 metric tons annually, many wealthy countries have become overwhelmed by the amount of plastic waste they have accumulated (Park, 2018).
 So, What Happens After You Toss Your Trash?

 A Temporary Solution